 We offer specialized Physical Therapy Services (read more below) AND group fitness classes (see links below) tailored specifically for Women.

 After a comprehensive individualized evaluation, Danielle will select modalities and procedures that will help you reduce your pain, improve your function, and assist you in achieving your goals.
 Not only does Danielle address your Women’s Health Conditions, but she also addresses the Orthopedic Conditions that come during and after you have a baby.
 These can include hip pain, SI Joint Pain, Back Pain, Sciatica, and Abdominal Pain.
 The complete evaluation of your movement and function helps to determine the cause of your issues.

-Check out this interview of what a real-life pelvic floor physical therapy session with our very own Dr. Danielle Vaughan is like!
+Not sure what to expect from pelvic floor physical therapy?
+Check out this interview of what a real-life session with our very own Dr. Danielle Vaughan is like!

 Pelvic floor training improves the efficiency of muscle contractions.
 This tool can be especially helpful for training the pelvic floor and/or deep core muscles as it provides direct feedback if you’re turning the muscles “on” or “off” appropriately.

 Orthopedic injuries come during and after you have a baby.
 These can include hip pain, SI Joint Pain, Back Pain, Sciatica, and Abdominal Pain.
 Our hands-on treatments can help relieve your pain and help you return to active lifestyle with your family!

 The pelvic floor conversation starts in pregnancy or postpartum, when we use those muscles heavily, because we experience discomfort and dysfunction.
 Pelvic floor therapy can help with most of the common conditions listed below, including incontinence, back pain, pain during intercourse, and more.